GMbank/Eggplant/README.md

 # Eggplant
-Eggplant code for EASE and DALI
+Eggplant Automation code for EASE and DALI code for the current FAME project